Certificate in Clinical and Community Outcomes Research - Graduate and Professional Application Guidelines

 |Home||Program Goals||Curriculum||Application and Admission||People|

 Graduate and professional students from any discipline are eligible to apply for enrollment in the Graduate Certificate program.
 To be considered for admission, complete the following application procedures.

 - Print and complete the certificate application.

-- After you have been admitted, the Certificate Advisors will review your stated research interests and recommend an advisor for you.
-Soon after that you will be notified with the name and contact information of your advisor.
+- After you have been admitted, the Certificate Advisory Committee will review your stated research interests and recommend an advisor for you.
+An objective is to match each student with an adviser from a discipline other than their own, to expose students to a variety of perspectives.
+You will be notified with the name and contact information of your advisor.
 Schedule a meeting with your Certificate Advisor within the first month of your Certificate program to identify learning and career objectives and to discuss your program in relation to your goals.

 - Note to PhD students: You may want to start your Clinical and Community Outcomes Research Certificate program early enough to be finished before you start your dissertation because University policy states: “If a dissertator wants to add a program (typically a master's program) or a certificate program, he/she cannot hold dissertator fee status while pursuing a graduate degree (or certificate) in a field other than the PhD program.
 Dissertators who add a program or a certificate program must enroll and pay fees as a regular graduate student.” http://www.grad.wisc.edu/education/acadpolicy/guidelines.htmls.